Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Your roof is one of the most important parts of your home’s exterior, so choosing the right material is a big deal.
 It’s about finding the perfect mix of style, performance, and budget for your needs.
 Let’s walk through some of the most popular residential roofing options to help you find the right fit for your home in the Pacific Northwest.

-Asphalt Shingles: The Affordable Standard
+Asphalt Shingles: Affordable and Reliable

 Asphalt shingles are the most popular roofing material in the country, and for good reason.
 They offer a fantastic balance of performance and value, making them an accessible choice for many homeowners.
 Modern architectural shingles come in a wide variety of colors and styles, so you can easily find a look that complements your home.
 They are durable, relatively easy to install, and typically last between 25 and 30 years with proper maintenance.
 If you’re looking for a reliable and cost-effective solution that still provides great curb appeal, asphalt shingles are an excellent place to start your search.

-Metal Roofing: Durable and Energy-Smart
+Metal Roofing: Built for Durability and Efficiency

 If you’re thinking about long-term value, a metal roof is a fantastic investment.
 While the upfront cost is higher than shingles, metal roofs can last 30 to 50 years or even longer.
 They are incredibly durable, standing up to high winds, heavy rain, and fire with ease.
 Plus, metal roofing is a smart choice for energy efficiency.
 It reflects solar heat, which can help reduce cooling costs during the warmer months.
 Available in materials like steel and aluminum with a variety of modern finishes, a metal roof provides a sleek look that is built to last for decades.

-Cedar Shake: Classic and Natural
+Cedar Shake: For a Classic, Natural Look

 For a home with timeless, rustic charm, nothing compares to a cedar shake roof.
 This material is a classic choice in the Pacific Northwest, blending beautifully with the natural landscape.
 Cedar shakes offer a unique, beautiful look that ages gracefully into a silvery gray patina over time.
 Beyond their appearance, they are also naturally durable and can last 25 to 40 years when installed and maintained correctly.
 A cedar roof provides excellent insulation and holds up well in our region’s climate, making it a premium choice that adds significant character and value to your home.

-Slate and Tile: Premium and Long-Lasting
+Slate and Tile: The Premium, Long-Lasting Choice

 When it comes to sheer longevity, slate and tile roofs are in a class of their own.
 These premium materials can last for over 100 years, making them a true lifetime investment for your home.
 Slate offers a sophisticated, classic look, while clay or concrete tiles can create a beautiful Mediterranean or Spanish style.
 While their durability is unmatched, they are also the most expensive options.
 Their significant weight is another key consideration, as your home’s structure may need to be reinforced to support them.
 For homeowners who want the ultimate in durability and a truly distinctive look, slate or tile is an incredible choice.

-Composite Roofing: Modern and Versatile
+Composite Roofing: The Modern, Versatile Option

 Composite roofing gives you the best of both worlds: the beautiful appearance of natural materials with the performance of modern engineering.
 Made from a mix of synthetic materials, products like DaVinci Roofscapes and EcoStar are designed to look just like natural slate or cedar shakes but with added durability and less maintenance.
 These roofs are incredibly tough, resisting damage from sun, moisture, and high winds.
 They are also lightweight and come in a huge range of colors and styles.
 If you love the look of a natural roof but want a low-maintenance, high-performance alternative, composite materials are the perfect solution.